Cannabidiol (CBD) Oil and Drug Tests

 Will CBD Oil show up on Drug Tests?

 Although cannabidiol (CBD) is an inactive compound with no psychoactive effects, it is possible that using cannabis-derived CBD oils and other CBD products could theoretically lead to a positive drug test.
-CBD oil can also be made from hemp, in which case, (Check them out on Amazon) hemp-derived CBD products are legal in any state, can be purchased over-the-counter, and do not require a medical marijuana prescription or other special authorization from the state.
+CBD oil can also be made from hemp, in which case, are legal in any state, can be purchased over-the-counter, and do not require a medical marijuana prescription or other special authorization from the state.

 Most cannabis-based CBD products are in the form of oil-based capsules or extracts either taken orally as a supplement or used topically as a lotion.
 However, new CBD products are constantly arriving on the market.

 The United States Food and Drug Administration (FDA) has repeatedly warned companies who manufacture CBD oil to improve incorrect labeling.
 CBD oil manufacturers have also been criticized by FDA for making medical claims that remain unsubstantiated by the scientific literature.
 Therefore, it can be difficult to have complete confidence that the CBD oil being sold on the medical marijuana market is in fact what it claims to be.
 Therefore, individuals who are concerned about having positive drug tests while using CBD oil may want to consider transitioning to a hemp-based CBD oil or taking regular drug tests on their own, because it can be impossible to know what the true component profile of cannabis-based CBD oils are.